 I'm often asked the question, "Do you come from a musical family?"
 The answer is no, in fact my mother is hearing impaired.
 Although she is unable to appreciate music like the rest of us, she has always supported my musical adventures.
 I was born with a clubfoot, a birth defect in which the foot is twisted and out of position.
 The doctor suggested to my parents to enroll me in dance classes as part of my therapy, and so they did.
 In this photo you can see a picture of baby me wearing a cast that goes well above my knee.
-My first memories of falling in love with music was as a young child, dancing to beautiful Classical Music in ballet, and tap dancing to the rythm of Jazz.
+My first memories of falling in love with music was as a young child, dancing to beautiful Classical Music in ballet, and tap dancing to the rhythm of Jazz.

 Later on, I remember hanging out with my dad in his garage where he had a record collection, tape cassettes and 8 tracks.
-It was my introduction to listening to the music from the 1950s and 60s, still to this day my favorite kind music.
+It was my introduction to listening to the music from the 1950s and 60s, still to this day my favorite kind of music.
 He had a collection of antiques like an old victrola record player and an antique piano.
 Naturally I gravitated to the piano and eventually taught myself how to play.
 When I became a teenager, my parents enforced a curfew cut off time for playing the piano, because I would play for hours on end into the night, keeping everyone else in the house awake.

 In the sixth grade I picked up playing the flute in the concert band and learned how to read music.
 I continued playing until my senior year of high school when I played the piccolo and became the drum major of the marching band.
 The piccolo is a half-size flute and the drum major is the person leading and conducting the marching band.
 I also sang in the choir and my choir teacher gave me my first guitar!
 And so I taught myself how to play it.
 This is also when I started to create my own songs.

 Over the years I have done my best to learn the art of songwriting and producing.
 I'm lucky to have had many musician friends take me under their wing and show me the tricks of the trade.
 I volunteered as a Songwriter/Producer for the organization, Songs of Love, creating personalized songs for children dealing with serious illness.
 It was a fulfilling experience and gave me the opportunity to become a better writer and producer.
 It also made me more curious about music as a tool for healing.
 That's when I decided to go back to school and studied with the Music for Healing and Transition Program.
 I learned how to play the harp and became certified to bring live therapeutic music to the bedside for patients in a hospital setting.
 Working as a therapeutic musician has forever changed my life.
-I feel privileged to share such a sacred, intimate space, connecting with others through music.
+I feel privileged to share such a sacred, connecting with others through music.

 Thank you for listening to my music, coming out to live performances and being part of my musical journey!
 Please sign up for my newsletter to learn about new performance dates and music releases.